ytree-project/ytree/doc/source/index.rst

 ====

-Since ytree is heavily based on `yt <http://yt-project.org/>`_, the best way to get help is by joining `yt users list
+Since ytree is heavily based on `yt <http://yt-project.org/>`_, the best way to get help is by joining the `yt users list
 <http://lists.spacepope.org/listinfo.cgi/yt-users-spacepope.org>`_.
 Feel
 free to post any questions or ideas for development.